 This may be the reason as to why your pet has a wetter nose than usual when they’ve been outdoors.

 If your dog has just completed strenuous activity such as a lap around the park, their nose may be wetter than usual.
-This is because there are sweat glands that are situated within their snout and after tough exercise, sweat can be emitted through their nose.
+This is because there are sweat glands that are situated within their snout and after tough exercise, a tiny amount of sweat can be emitted through their nose.

 This helps a dog to control their temperature effectively as when they become too hot, it’s an effective way for them to release moisture and cool down.